Unmet demand for specialist homelessness services

 Unmet need is recorded when an SHS client has some, but not all, their identified needs for services met.
 Agencies can also refer clients to another service for assistance.

-ABS (Australian Bureau of Statistics) 2015.
-General Social Survey: Summary Results, Australia, 2014.
-ABS Cat. no. 4159.0.
-Canberra: ABS.
+Australian Bureau of Statistics (2014) General Social Survey: Summary Results, Australia ABS website.